 The Toiyabe Project is located approximately 78 miles south-southwest of Elko, Nevada.
 The project is in the Toiyabe basin just east of the Piñon Range and covers all or parts of Sections 5, 7, 8, 16, 17, 18, and 20, T31N, R54E (Figure 2).
-Elevations range from 5400 to 6300 feet.
 To reach the property from Elko, take Interstate 80 west to the Beowawe Exit 261(approximately 40 miles) then follow State Highway 306 south passing through Beowawe, Fire Creek Project (17 miles from the Interstate) to Crescent Valley (20 miles south of the Interstate).
 Continue along Highway 306 on the pavement passing the eastward turn to Coral Resources to Cortez nine miles further south from Crescent Valley and for another mile turning left (eastward) at the Cortez leach pads.
 From there the route continues three more miles along a gravel road and takes a right turn past the active spraying on the heaps on the right; this heap area is approximately one mile along the gravel road.
 At five miles along the gravel road, veer left just past the Cortez evaporation ponds follow this unimproved gravel road for two miles turning left (eastwards) at Rocky Gap follow this road five miles and then turn left onto a 2-track trail.
 Two miles along this trail enters into the project area.
-At six miles along the 2track turn left and follow the drill trail upward for and additional 1.2 miles to the drill site of T-01 on the Toiyabe Project (UTM E0521938 N4433065, NAD27).
+At six miles along the 2-track turn left and follow the drill trail upward for and additional 1.2 miles to the drill site of T-01 on the Toiyabe Project (UTM E0521938 N4433065, NAD27).

-The project consists of 86 unpatented, contiguous, and unsurveyed, (600ft by 1500ft claim) mineral claims, each claim covering 20.66 acres, for a total of 1,776.76 acres.
-Details of the land status, Claim Information, are summarized in Appendix A. Certain of the claims cover pre-existing claims that have right to the land.
+When this report was originally written the project consisted of 86 unpatented, contiguous, and unsurveyed, (600ft by 1500ft claim) mineral claims, each claim covering 20.66 acres, for a total of 1,776.76 acres.
+In 2006 Golden Oasis staked an additional 79 claims mostly on the west side of the claim block.
+This brings the total land holding to 3,330 acres.
+Details of the Claim Information have been updated and are summarized in Appendix A. Certain of the claims cover pre-existing claims that have right to the land.
 The actual location of unpatented mineral claims can only be confirmed by a field inspection of the location of claim monuments and more importantly how they relate to the monuments of older, pre-existing claims.
 In fact some of the conflicts may not actually exist and there may be other conflicts that are not apparent from the printed documents.
-A field inspection of all company claims and other, older claims is recommended as part of the Phase I work program.
+A field inspection of all company claims and other, older claims was recommended as part of the Phase I work program.
 A total of approximately 31 acres of ground (1.7% of the total) in the Toiyabe block may belong to unrelated third parties.

 In Nevada, staked claims expire annually on September 1.
-Therefore, all claims will expiry on Sept 1, 2005 unless the company pays \$125/claim in fees to the BLM prior to Aug 31, 2005.
-At \$125/claim, the company must make annual payments to the BLM of US\$10,250 to keep all the claims in good standing.
-At \$125/claim/year the annual fees for the 86 Golden Oasis claims will be US\$10,750.
-The \$125/claim fees for 2005-2006 have been paid.
+Therefore, all claims will expiry on Sept 1, 2009 unless the company pays \$125/claim in fees to the BLM prior to Aug 31, 2009.
+At \$125/claim, the company must make annual payments to the BLM of

+US\$20,625.00 to keep all the claims in good standing.
+The \$125/claim fees for 2008-2009 have been paid.